“Once someone has experienced the lifestyle benefits of working remotely, they’re highly unlikely to pick another cubicle job”

 Many people I’ve talked to who have remote jobs are hesitant to reach out to their team members because they feel as if they are a “bother” when they do.
 More often than not though, your team members would gladly welcome the “distraction”.

-There you have it!
-The above tips have personally helped me to “master” the art of working remotely and to fully embrace the digital nomad way of life.
-I hope these tips will prove to be as useful for you as it was for me and help you thrive in your own remote job!
+There you have it.
+While they are simple, the above tips have personally helped me to “master” the art of working remotely & fully embrace the digital nomad way of life.